Al-Qaryatayn, Palestine: History of modern explorations

-1948 and depopulation
+1948 depopulation

-Al-Qaryatain was destroyed in 1948 during the Arab–Israeli War.
-According to survivors interviewed in later oral history projects, Israeli tanks bulldozed the village’s houses and displaced its inhabitants, who subsequently sought refuge in nearby caves in Susya.
+Al-Qaryatain was depopulated and destroyed by Israeli forces as part of the widespread 1948 Palestinian expulsion and flight in the 1948 Palestine War.
+Survivors interviewed in later oral history projects report that Israeli tanks bulldozed the village’s houses and displaced its inhabitants, who subsequently sought refuge in nearby caves in Susya.

-Subsequent decades saw limited re-use of the lands (forestation and agricultural activities in the wider area); the site itself remains a ruin (khirbet).
-See also on-site photographs and satellite views documenting the remains and surroundings.
+Subsequent decades saw limited re-use of the lands around the village as part of forestation and agricultural activities in the wider area.
+The Al-Qaryatain site itself remains a ruin (Arabic: khirbet), recorded in on-site photographs and satellite views documenting the remains and surroundings.